aaron777collins/MinecraftDatapackLanguage/docs/_docs/language-reference.md

 ## Overview

 MDL is a **modern JavaScript-style language** designed to make writing Minecraft datapacks easier.
 It compiles to standard `.mcfunction` files and follows the latest datapack structure.
-MDL uses JavaScript-style syntax with curly braces and semicolons for explicit block boundaries and **real control structures, variables, and expressions that actually work**.
+MDL uses JavaScript-style syntax with curly braces and semicolons for explicit block boundaries and **real control structures, variables, expressions, and multi-file projects that actually work**.

 ## Basic Syntax